 Glas Cymru is a “company limited by guarantee”; it has no shareholders and so its corporate governance functions are the responsibility of its Board, which has a majority of independent non-executive directors, and its members, around 70 individuals appointed following a process undertaken by an independent membership selection panel.
 Members are not representatives of outside stakeholder groups but rather are unpaid individuals whose duty is to promote the good running of the company, in the best interests of its customers.
 The business operates as a fully commercial undertaking and it is a listed company, complying with the UK Corporate Governance Code.

 - some £3 billion invested to improve drinking water quality, environmental protection and customer service – at no cost to the taxpayer

-- financial gearing reduced from 93% to 65%, reflected in improved credit ratings (A/A3/A) which are the strongest in the UK water sector
+- financial gearing reduced from 93% to around 65% are reflected in improved credit ratings (A/A3/A) which are the strongest in the UK water sector

-- £180 million returned to customers in the form of ‘customer dividends’ and some £10 million of support for disadvantaged customer groups via social tariffs and an assistance fund
+- around £180 million returned to customers in the form of ‘customer dividends’ and over £10 million of support for disadvantaged customer groups via social tariffs and an assistance fund

 - lower average customer bills in real terms than in 2000, in part due to the best record in the sector in cost reduction and improved efficiency.